 alternatives to the conundrums of modernity is in direct proportion to

-- Terry Tempest Williams
+our empathy." - Terry Tempest Williams

 "Families teach us love, and tribes teach us loyalty.
 The village teaches us tolerance."